 Not Keeping Wax Warm Enough

-Plenty waxing kits for home contain microwavable wax.
+Plenty of at-home waxing kits contain microwavable wax.
 It's convenient, and significantly less expensive than buying a separate wax warmer.
 Unfortunately, microwaves don't always heat the wax evenly.
 Since the wax isn't on a continuous heat source, it'll cool off.
-Wax that isn't meant to be used cool, when cooled, won't spread or remove hair well.
+Wax that isn't meant to be used cool won't spread or remove hair well if it isn't warm enough.

 If you're waxing a sizable area, be sure to keep checking the consistency.
 Microwave as needed.
 If it gets too hot or runny, let it cool first.
 If you plan on waxing a lot, warmers are a great investment.